lazy-eggplant/vs.templ/docs/ordering.md

 ### Strings

 Strings are by far the most complex to handle as multiple criteria are possible.
-Strings

 #### Encoding ordering